rtm516/GeyserMC-wiki/Using-Geyser-with-Consoles.md

 ## Alternative Methods
-PS4 now has external server support, but if you'd rather try emulating a LAN game on your network on another device, here's how you'd do that.
+If you'd rather try emulating a LAN game on your network on another device, here's how you'd do that.

 *Note that this method will also work with any other Bedrock platform other than Nintendo Switch.*